Prescription medications and treatments for nerve pain

 Other painkillers - like prescription doses of NSAIDs (non-steroidal anti-inflammatory drugs) - might be helpful.
 But on the whole, those medications don't seem to work well with nerve pain.

-- Topical treatments: Painkiller gels and lidocaine patches are another effective approach; you would apply them on a particularly painful area of skin.
+- Topical treatments: Painkiller gels and anaesthetic patches are another effective approach and can be applied to a particularly painful area of skin.
 These work best with small, localised spots of pain.
 The side effects are minor and include skin irritation.